berru-g/berru-g/README.md

-### Hi 👋 Welcome.
-I'm into programming just for fun.
+#### Hi 👋 I'm into programming just for fun.
 I learn step by step according to my needs and projects.

 #Right now I like python and libraries like Selenium, webdriver, pyautogui and Tkinter.